ankur512512/devops-springboot/README.md

 - Ingress can be enabled for the required services.
 - Ideally Terraform code should be kept in a different repo.
 As it's best practice to keep Infra & Application code in separate repos.
 - Terraform code can be further modified to use modules for VPC and GKE.

+## Known Issue

+- Any comments or blank lines are removed in the [values.yaml](helm/restapi/values.yaml) by the github-action bot during the image updater process.
+More details: https://github.com/OpsVerseIO/image-updater-action?tab=readme-ov-file#known-issues